wntrblm/Neptune/user_guide/docs/index.md

     <source src="./media/drum-effects.m4a" type="audio/x-m4a" />
 </winter-audio-player>

-Send a drum mix, such as a recording or a mix of synthesized drums, to both the ++"lp"++ and ++"lp"++ inputs.
+Send a drum mix, such as a recording or a mix of synthesized drums, to both the ++"lp"++ and ++"hp"++ inputs.
 This will make the filter act like [a shelf filter](#highlow-shelf-filter).
-The ++"lp"++ and ++"lp"++ volume knobs act as the level for the low shelf and the high shelf, while the cutoff frequency controls the crossover point of the shelves.
+The ++"lp"++ and ++"hp"++ volume knobs act as the level for the low shelf and the high shelf, while the cutoff frequency controls the crossover point of the shelves.
 Try adding a bit of resonance, lowering the high pass volume a bit to make a low shelf filter, and adjusting the cutoff frequency to target specific frequencies in the drum mix.
 For example try to emphasizing the snare or getting rid of some of the high frequencies without cutting them out completely like on a traditional low pass filter.

 ### Loop crossfader

 Use a device like an [Octatrack], [Digitakt], or any sampler that can output two different loops matched to the same tempo.
 If you only have a stereo output, you can hard-pan the loops to left and right channel before patching.
-Send one loop to the ++"lp"++ input and the other loop to the ++"lp"++ input.
+Send one loop to the ++"lp"++ input and the other loop to the ++"hp"++ input.
 Adjusting the cutoff frequency will allow you to fade between the frequencies of the two loops.
-If the cutoff knob is fully clockwise you'll only hear the loop in the ++"lp"++ input, while if it's counterclockwise you'll only hear the loop in the ++"lp"++ input.
+If the cutoff knob is fully clockwise you'll only hear the loop in the ++"lp"++ input, while if it's counterclockwise you'll only hear the loop in the ++"hp"++ input.
 You can adjust it to pick out the high frequencies of one loop, such as the cymbals, and the low frequencies of another loop, such as the bass drum.

 [Octatrack]: https://www.elektron.se/us/octratrack-mkii-explorer
 [Digitakt]: https://www.elektron.se/us/digitakt-explorer